-Please note that there are eight office hours per week in this course.
-We welcome students during these hours to discuss any issue related to experimental design and statistics.
-We will also accept phone calls from students during these hours.
-However, students who show up in person will have priority and we will not answer the phone or return calls during office hours if there are students waiting to talk to us.
-The instructor will not answer email questions at any time.
-The tutors will respond to emails (psy201utm@gmail.com) only during their office hours and only if there is no one present and no phone calls to take.
+Please note that I keep four office hours per week.
+Students are encouraged to use these office hours to discuss any issue related to the content of this course.
+I will also accept phone calls from students during these hours.
+However, students who show up in person will have priority and I will not answer the phone or return calls during office hours if there are students waiting to talk to me.
+I will not answer email questions at any time.

-Missed Test Special Consideration Request Process
+Missed Tests Special Consideration Request Process

 No make-up tests are offered in this course.
-If you miss a quiz without adequate excuse, you will receive a mark of zero for that quiz.
-However, with an adequate excuse your remaining quiz will constitute 30% of your final grade and the final exam will account for 44% of your final grade.
-Students must present their case to the Department (not the Instructor) by submitting a request via the online Special Consideration Request form at: https://utmapp.utm.utoronto.ca/SpecialRequest.
+If you miss a 5-point quiz without adequate excuse, you will receive a mark of zero for that quiz.
+However, if you have an adequate excuse for missing a 5-point quiz, the scores on your remaining three quizzes will be rescaled so that total number of points earned in the short quizzes will equal 20.
+If you miss the 25-point quiz, and have a valid excuse, the summed value of the 5-point quizzes will be increased to 30 points, and the value of the paper will be raised to 45 points.
+If you cannot give your presentation on the scheduled date for legitimate reasons it will be rescheduled.
+Students must present their case to the Department (not the Instructor) by submitting a request via the online Special Consideration Request form at:

+https://endor.utm.utoronto.ca/SpecialRequest/